-As stated above, what constitutes domestic violence is broad.
-Therefore, domestic violence has an impact on many divorce proceedings.
-In a divorce proceeding, if there has been a criminal conviction for domestic violence by one spouse against another within five years prior to filing for dissolution of marriage, there are multiple issues that arise.
-For example, the spouse convicted of committing domestic violence is prohibited from receiving spousal support.
-In addition, the injured spouse does not have to pay any attorney’s fees of the convicted spouse out of their own separate property, even if economic circumstances allow for it.
+In a divorce proceeding, if there has been a criminal conviction for domestic violence by one spouse against another within five years prior to filing for the dissolution of marriage, there are multiple issues that arise.

-Each domestic violence case is unique.
-Based on the facts of the particular case, a court may determine that the injured spouse is entitled up to a hundred (100) percent of the community property interest of their retirement and pension benefits.
-The court considers several factors when determining how to assign the community property interest in the retirement and pension benefits of the injured spouse which include:
+- A court may determine that the injured spouse is entitled up to a hundred (100) percent of the community property interest of their retirement and pension benefits.

 - The domestic violence conviction, as well as documented evidence of other instances of domestic violence.